 Key Conflict Resolution Skills

 As a team leader, manager, or department supervisor, how do you resolve old conflicts that have haunted your department for years and defuse new conflicts before they become problematic?
-The answer lies in strong leadership.
+The answer lies in strong leadership and effective conflict resolution strategies.
 If you wish to advance to a management level in any industry, you're going to need proven leadership skills and skills in active listening, including those that allow you to resolve long-standing conflicts.
 You can learn these skills by earning your master's degree in leadership at Champlain College Online.
 Many of the skills you'll learn in this program will benefit you both on and off the job.

 Effective Communication Techniques